 The Challenge

 In 2018, Audi’s priority was to increase the volume of cars being sold through their retail network, which meant driving desire for all cars at all different stages of their lifecycle, not just new launches.
-To build their order bank and create a strong start to 2019, Audi launched a suite of highly desirable and competitively priced ‘Black Edition’ models.
-Historically a campaign of this nature would fall into ‘tactical comms’, focusing on cost-efficient delivery of KPIs and leads.
-To help accelerate volume, PHD’s tactical comms needed to transform, based on business, brand and model priorities.
+To build their order bank and create a strong start to 2019, Audi launched a suite of highly desirable and competitively priced ‘Black Edition’ models which needed promoting in an engaging way.

 The Results